ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``\frac{A_\mathrm{chain}}{Nk_\mathrm{B}T}=-\sum_ix_i(m_i-1)\ln{g_{ii}(d_{ii})}``

-where $g_{ij}(r_{ij})$ is the pair-distribution function (i.e. the likelihood of a segment of species $i$ being present at a distance $r$ from another segment of species $j$) for a hard-sphere.
+where $g_{ij}(r_{ij})$ is the pair-distribution function (i.e. the likelihood of a segment of species $i$ being present at a distance $r$ from another segment of species $j$) .
 Many SAFT equations differ in how to express this pair-distribution function.
 We note here the introduction of the Barker-Henderson hard-sphere diameter, $d$ which is given by:

 ``d = \int_0^\sigma (1-\exp{-\beta\phi(r)})dr``